Toyman: Skills and abilities

-Toyman does not have powers, but he does possess an incredible technological prowess and expertise in robotics, as well as knowledge of biological weaponry.
+Winslow Schott possesses an incredible technological prowess and expertise in robotics, as well as knowledge of biological weaponry.
 Despite the childish motif which he usually insists on incorporating, his creations are highly sophisticated, destructive, and dangerous.
 In addition, most of these inventions have an innocuous or even comical appearance that disconcerts his opponents.

-The second Toyman possesses skills identical to Winslow Schott.
+Jack Nimball, the second Toyman, possesses skills identical to Winslow Schott.

-The Japanese Toyman is an excellent engineer, able to fix most machinery (such as giant robots and computer hardware).
+Hiro Okamura is considered to be a skilled engineer, able to fix most machinery (such as giant robots and computer hardware).

 Other characters named Toyman

 Toyman robot

 Toyman surfaces in Metropolis and allies with Lex Luthor in Action Comics #837 (May 2006) as part of the One Year Later 'Up, Up, and Away' story arc.
 His first appearance was written by Geoff Johns and Kurt Busiek with art by Pete Woods.

 His appearance, inspired by the character's Superman: The Animated Series incarnation, is that of a child-sized doll.
 This Toyman mentions meeting Hiro Okamura in Japan and stealing one of his Superman robots.
 As part of his bargain with Luthor, he is given the information needed to find his creator Winslow Schott in exchange for assistance in a plot against Superman.

-This Toyman, renamed the Toyboy, is shown amongst Schott's other robots in Action Comics #865, and appears as the Toyboy alongside Schott in the 2009-2010 World's Finest miniseries.

 In Justice League of America (vol. 2) #13, Toyman appears as a member of the Injustice League.

 Toywoman

-A female version of Toyman named the Toywoman appears in Superman #349 (July 1980).
-The Toywoman is the gender-inverted version of Winslow Schott, the criminal known as Toyman, created by Mister Mxyzptlk to serve as an enemy to his creation of Superwoman.
-Once Superman tricked Mister Mxyzptlk into saying his name backwards, the creations of Superwoman and the Toywoman were undone.
+A female version of Toyman named Toywoman appears in Superman #349 (July 1980).
+She is a gender-inverted version of Winslow Schott created by Mister Mxyzptlk to serve as an enemy to his creation Superwoman.
+Once Superman tricks Mxyzptlk into saying his name backwards, Superwoman and Toywoman are erased from existence.

 Bizarro Toyman

-The Bizarro Toyman appears in Action Comics #856 (November 2007).
-When Bizarro III found himself infused with radiation from a blue sun, he developed the ability to replicate himself as well as create other "Bizarro" lifeforms based upon likenesses of people from Earth.
-He used this power to populate a cube-shaped planetoid dubbed the Bizarro World within a blue sun star-system.
-One of the many duplicates that he created was a Bizarro version of Toyman.
-Bizarro imprisoned this Toyman inside of his Fourtriss uv Bizarro along with several other known foes.
+A Bizarro counterpart of Toyman appears in Action Comics #856 (November 2007).
+He was created by the original Bizarro, who gained the ability to clone himself and create Bizarro lifeforms after being infused with radiation from a blue sun.

 Other versions

 World's Finest Comics

 An unidentified Toyman appears in World's Finest Comics #167 (June 1967).
-He tries to start a crime spree in Gotham City, but is thwarted by Superman, Supergirl and Batman.
-Nevertheless, Toyman uses a prototype molecular-dissolver ray on Batman to injure him.